 About the Canon VIXIA HF R60

-The Canon HF R60 is part of a trio of Canon VIXIA camcorders in the affordable segment.
+The Canon VIXIA HF R60 is part of a trio of Canon VIXIA camcorders in the affordable segment.
 In terms of price, it is positioned well below the G30 and G20 models.
-It is also the successor the Canon VIXIA HF R50 which succeeds the R40.
+It is also the successor to the Canon VIXIA HF R50 which succeeds the R40.
 Like the time the R50 launched, the Canon VIXIA HF R60 was announced at CES with a $399 price tag.
 Canon’s trio camcorder approach is the same too with the R60 being sandwiched between the pricier R62 and the R600.
 Basically, the R62 has a bigger 32 GB storage capacity and slightly larger battery while the R600 has no internal memory or built-in Wi-Fi at all.
 The Canon HF R60 has 8 GB of storage space although you can expand that by adding a SD card.

 On the outside, there are no new improvements as it has the same 3.0-inch capacitive touch panel as the Canon VIXIA HF R50.
 It is pretty lightweight too weighing around 300 grams.
 The grip belt is fully adjustable and feels pretty comfortable.
 There is also a dedicated manual switch for closing and opening the lens cover.

 The one and only feature that the Canon VIXIA HF R60 introduces is an active NFC capability.
 This makes it a bit easier to establish a wireless connection to an Android device.
 You just load the CameraAccess Plus app and a simple tap on the camcorder links the devices together.
 Tapping a modern device like the Samsung Galaxy S6 to the Canon HF R60 works just fine.
 This makes it easier to share videos and images or do some live streaming.